xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 ## $E_{16}$ Set Models

 A set model can be described as a function model represented as a set, with a function being an element of the set.
-What I mean by an "$E_{16}$ set model" is a set model that precisely models a $C_2^4$ group, which is the vector space associated with the dichotomy system, so the vector space on these models as they do .
+What I mean by an "$E_{16}$ set model" is a set model that precisely models a $C_2^4$ group, which in this case is the vector space associated with the dichotomy system, so the vector space acts on these models, as they do on the set of types, $T$.
+Theoretically, there are up to 16 set models that can be constructed

 # References